Hamid Gul: Post-retirement career

-According to Zahid Hussain, in his book Frontline Pakistan, Lt.
-Gen. Hamid Gul and former Army chief General Mirza Aslam Beg were part of the 9 January 2001 Darul Uloom Haqqania Islamic conference held near Peshawar, which was also attended by 300 leaders representing various Islamic groups.
-The meeting declared it a religious duty of Muslims all over the world to protect the government of the Islamic Emirate of Afghanistan, and the Saudi dissident Osama bin Laden it was hosting, whom they considered as a 'great Muslim warrior.'
+According to Zahid Hussain, in his book Frontline Pakistan, Gul and former army chief General Mirza Aslam Beg were part of the 9 January 2001 Darul Uloom Haqqania Islamic conference held near Peshawar, which was also attended by 300 leaders representing various Islamic groups.
+The meeting declared it a religious duty of Muslims all over the world to protect the Taliban government of the Islamic Emirate of Afghanistan and Osama bin Laden who was hosted by the Taliban, whom they considered as a 'great Muslim warrior'.

 On 12 March 2007, Gul marched alongside activists from the liberal democratic parties and retired former senior military officers against General Pervez Musharraf.
 General Gul faced down riot police when they tried to arrest him at a rally outside the Supreme Court in Islamabad protesting against attempts to dismiss Chief Justice Iftikhar Muhammad Chaudhry.
 He turned against the restored Supreme Court chief justice after a bench allowed Musharraf to contest the elections in uniform.

-Days after the 2007 Karachi bombings, Benazir Bhutto in a letter to President Musharaf written on 16 October 2007 named Hamid Gul as one of the four persons including the current Intelligence Bureau (IB) Chief Ijaz Shah, the then chief minister of Punjab Chaudhry Pervaiz Elahi, then chief minister of Sindh Arbab Ghulam Rahim, she suspected were behind the attacks.
+Days after the 2007 Karachi bombing former PM Benazir Bhutto, who survived the attack, in a letter to President Musharaf written on 16 October 2007 named Hamid Gul as one of the four persons including the current Intelligence Bureau (IB) Chief Ijaz Shah, the then chief minister of Punjab Chaudhry Pervaiz Elahi, then chief minister of Sindh Arbab Ghulam Rahim, she suspected were behind the attacks.
 Gul responded furiously to these claims.
 He was arrested on 4 November by the military police in Islamabad during President Pervez Musharraf's declared state of emergency.
+Bhutto was killed two months later in another attack in Rawalpindi.

-Gul acknowledged his affiliation with Ummah Tameer-e-Nau.
-United States government prompted Gul's name in a list of 4 former ISI officers for inclusion in the list of international terrorists that was sent to UN Secretary General, but China refused.
+Gul acknowledged his affiliation with Ummah Tameer-e-Nau, a group suspected of having passed nuclear weapons information to Al Qaeda and Osama bin Laden.
+The United States government proposed Gul's name in a list of 4 former ISI officers for inclusion in the list of international terrorists that was sent to United Nations Security Council, but China vetoed the proposal.

-In 2008 Gul was informed by a senior official in Pakistan's Foreign Ministry that he had been placed on a U.S. watch list of "global terrorists", along with several others.
+After the 2008 Mumbai attacks, Gul was informed by a senior official in Pakistan's foreign ministry that he had been placed on a U.S. watch list of "global terrorists", along with several others.
 He was shown a U.S. document that detailed several charges against him, including allegations that he had ties to al-Qaeda and the Taliban.
 Gul rejected these allegations.
+According to Bill Roggio, Gul was present along with other handlers, at the control room during the Mumbai attacks.
+The handlers included Gul, Zabiuddin Ansari, Sajid Mir and Syed Salahuddin among others.

 On 14 December 2008, President Asif Ali Zardari in an interview with Newsweek described Hamid Gul as a "political ideologue" of terror rather than a physical supporter.